Two Minutes of Totality: My First Total Solar Eclipse

 I don’t know exactly what I’m getting excited about, but my heart is beating a little faster.

-I think I’ll lay down on the ground to get a good view.
+I should I’ll lay down on the ground to get a good view.

 People are clapping, laughing, and hoo-hawing.